rn222cx/1DV450_rn222cx/README.md

 #### Admin credentials
 username: admin
 email: admin@admin.com
 password: 1234

 ### Non admin user
 username: johndoe
 email: test@test.com
 password: 1234
-For crud management the users email and password must be sent encoded in the header to make requests.
+For CrUD management the users email and password must be sent encoded in the header to make requests.
 Don't worry it's included in the postman collection for johndoe.
 You can create your own encoding in the terminal like this `Base64.encode64("test@test.com:1234")`